drcjt/CSharp-80/README.md

 * Compiles a number of simple sample programs including a fibonacci calculator, very simple paint program, and a snake game
 * Snake game is using bespoke graphics on the TRS-80 implemented via the System.Graphics.SetPixel api.
 * Performance is okay - snake is quite playable.
 Lots of scope for improvement here
-* No object allocation yet - arrays can be done but only by using stackalloc
+* All allocation is stack based - arrays can be done but only by using stackalloc
 * On stack structs work including as return arguments
 * Lots of IL opcodes not implemented yet